w-api/w-api.github.io/README.md

-# Website of APItude, the International Workshop on API Usage and Evolution
+# Website of WAPI, the 1st International Workshop on API Usage and Evolution